Malta International Airport: Travel tips for arrivals and departures

 - Update – March 2017: The Malta International Airport is undergoing works to its facilities and expecting a busy summer season so time your trip to the airport well.
 More info here.

 - Public transport: Although using public transport is definitely the cheapest, and a very safe travelling option, unfortunately it isn’t the always the most reliable of services in terms of punctuality.
 Even though there is a fixed timetable you can look at for every route, buses are sometimes late, and the service is not very efficient with.
-If you are on a budget, and not in a hurry (and not carrying loads of luggage), I would suggest catching a bus from the airport to your accommodation when you get on the island, then getting a taxi or shuttle back to the airport when it’s time to leave, as these services are much more efficient and reliable, albeit more expensive.
+If you are on a budget, and not in a hurry (and not carrying loads of luggage), I would suggest catching a bus from the airport to your accommodation in Malta when you get on the island, then getting a taxi or shuttle back to the airport when it’s time to leave, as these services are much more efficient and reliable, albeit more expensive.
 Even so, using the bus will definitely get you were you want to go in a safe and relatively comfortable way – just be prepared for longer transit times.

 - Transfers by taxi: Always agree on the price of the transfer with your taxi driver prior to travelling (or simply book online – I have nothing but praise for a local company eCabs).
 Most taxi drivers are honest and decent enough guys, but it’s always best to discuss pricing prior to arriving to your destination; that way you can avoid any expensive fees!